 - 7. Page 59.
-The Report here vaguely tells the Queen that - "The outbreak, which common prudence and good management would have prevented from coming to a head, was promptly quelled by the alacrity with which the population, and especially the British portion of it, rallied round the Government."
+The Report here vaguely tells the queen that- - "The outbreak, which common prudence and good management would have prevented from coming to a head, was promptly quelled by the alacrity with which the population, and especially the British portion of it, rallied round the government."

-Now the Report here, as well as in many other parts, endeavours to deceive Her Majesty by drawing a distinction, as invidious as it is unjust, in favour of her British-born and against her Canadian subjects; whereas the truth is that Mr. McKenzie, the instigator of the rebellion, was a Britisher, so was Dr. Rolph, and so were several other leaders.
-On the other hand, Chief Justice Robinson, the five judges of the Court of Queen's Bench, Her Majesty's Attorney-General, Sir Allan MacNab, and thousands of others, who were among the first to take arms, were Canadians; in short, the British and their Canadian brethren vied with each other in loyalty to the Crown, and in detestation of the execrable principles which the Report endeavours to uphold.
+Now the Report here, as well as in many other parts,

+endeavors to deceive her majesty by drawing a distinction, as invidious as it is unjust, in favor of her Britishborn, and against her Canadian subjects; whereas the truth is that Mr. McKenzie, the instigator of the rebellion, was a Britisher, so was Dr. Rolph, and so were several other leaders.
+On the other hand, Chief-Justice Robinson, the five judges of the Court of Queen's Bench, her majesty's attorney-general, Sir Allan McNab, and thousands of others, who were among the first to take arms, were Canadians; in short, the British and their Canadian brethren vied with each other in loyalty to the crown, and in detestation of the execrable principles which the Report endeavors to uphold.

-Lastly, page 116, the Report, with uplifted eyes, recommends
+Lastly, page 116, the Report, with uplifted eyes, recommends-

-"That the security for the existing endowments of the Catholic Church in Lower Canada should be guaranteed by the Act."
+"That the security for the existing endowments of the Catholic church in Lower Canada should be guarantied by the Act."

-On the other hand, speaking of the clergy revenues for the Protestant Church, whose members form four-fifths of the population of Upper Canada, the Report, with a countenance of grave hypocrisy which it is melancholy to behold, states to Her Majesty, page 64,
+On the other hand, speaking of the clergy revenues for the Protestant church, whose members form four fifths of the population of Upper Canada, the Report, with a countenance of grave hypocrisy which it is melancholy to behold, states to her majesty, page 64-

-"It is most important that this question should be settled, and I know of no mode of doing this but by repealing all provisions, in Imperial Acts, that relate to the application of the Clergy Reserves, and the funds arising from them; leaving the disposal of the funds to the local legislature,"
+"It is most important that this question should be settled, and I know of no mode of doing this but by repealing all provisions, in Imperial Acts, that relate to the application of the Clergy Reserves, and the funds arising from them; leaving the disposal of the funds to the local legislature"

-(which the Report well knew would, as soon as the Union was carried, be overwhelmed by the French Catholic majority,)
+(which the Report well knew would, as soon as the Union was carried, be overwhelmed by the French Catholic majority), the queen, can your majesty's subjects in Canada possibly go on quarreling about the Clergy Reserves, when, by the repeal of all former Imperial Acts on the subject, there will no longer be any Clergy Reserves to quarrel about?

-[&]quot;and acquiescing in WHATEVER decision it may adopt."
+"and acquiescing in whatever decision it may adopt."

-No doubt this was a clear and certain mode of "settling the question;" for how, it might justly have been said to the Queen, can your Majesty's subjects in Canada possibly go on quarrelling about the Clergy reserves, when, by the repeal of all former Imperial Acts on the subject, there will no longer be any Clergy reserves to quarrel about?
+No doubt this was a clear and certain mode of "settling the question;" for how, it might justly have been said to